About

 • and promotes the value of health research in Canada.

-As the HRF approaches its 60th anniversary in 2024, we celebrate the organization’s long-standing commitment to advancing health research in Canada.
-For nearly six decades, the HRF has played a crucial role in investing and achieving progress in this important field.
+Marking its 60th anniversary in 2024, we celebrate the organization’s long-standing commitment to advancing health research in Canada.
+For six decades, the HRF has played a crucial role in investing and achieving progress in this important field.
 Canadians can witness firsthand how the consistent support of the HRF has positively impacted generations, continuously enhancing the quality of life for all citizens throughout this great country.

 From the beginning back in June 1964, when it was created to support clinical research and increase the capacity for research in Canada—the HRF has been dedicated to investing in quality research.
 Moving forward deeper into the 1960s and then the early 1970s, this foundation also began issuing grants for research, fellowships, and research-unit support.
 As clinical pharmacology units became a priority in Canadian research, so too did the focus of HRF research—always with an unwavering attention to quality.
 Investments in this area became regarded as centres of excellence where good clinical studies could be done and individuals could be trained in clinical research methodology.